uaf-math/calc1/exams.md

 ## Exams

 Exams and solutions from this semester will be available here as they are completed.
-See the [schedule](assets/general/Fall2020/Math251-Schedule.pdf) for all exam dates.
-Exams from past semesters are also available below.
+See the [schedule](assets/general/Fall2020/MATH251-Schedule.pdf) for all exam dates.
+Exams from past semesters are available below.

 <div class="x-scroll">
 <table class="asst-table">